 Franck’s Christmas Light Show (Copperfield) — The Franck family on Viney Creek shares a neighborhood lights tradition since 2008.
 Songs are timed to music.
 The light show runs nightly from 5:30 pm – 10 pm (Sunday through Thursday) and till 11 pm on weekends.
 Located at 15923 Viney Creek.
 Music is broadcast on 89.7 FM.
 Every time I visit I smile.
 The music and lights are so fun and uplifting!
 The whole show is around 45 minutes and is on a loop.

 Christmas Ranch (Cleveland) — This free, massive drive-through display is celebrating 33 years of bringing joy to the community.
 The Christmas display has grown so much the Hanleys moved to a larger, more accessible home in 1995!
 It features more than 300,000 lights, holiday scenes, 32-ft reindeer, and more.
-Santa will be around for the kids December 23 from 6 pm – 8 pm.
 The family shares the donations it receives with needy in the community.
 Christmas Ranch is located about an hour north of downtown at 14651 FM 1725 in Cleveland.
 And it’s completely free!
-Hours are 6 pm – 10 pm Sunday through Thursday and 6 pm – 11 pm Friday and Saturday.
-The display is open through New Years.
+Hours are 6 pm – 10 pm daily from Thanksgiving through New Years.

 Dodd Family Holidays (The Woodlands) — Since 2001, the Dodd family has shared their love of Christmas lights with the community.
 Chris Dodd spends two to three weeks setting up his display.
 He enjoys coming out and mingling with visitors.
 His light show is two hours with around 45 songs.
 Hours are typically 6 pm – 10 pm Sunday – Thursday and 6 pm-midnight Friday and Saturday.
 Music is simulcast on 95.1.
 Located at 62 W. Knightsbri